fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/06_pointers/03_pointers.md

 The limit for 64-bit computers is far larger, namely $2^{64}$ which is ${2^{32}}^2$ which is $4294967296^2$ bytes which is $18446744073709551616$ bytes which is $16$ exabytes.
 So far enough.

 Fun fact: current computers have actually 48-bit address bus.
-No one currently needs more than 256 terabytes on one computer so hardware manufacturers just save money on transistors which would always only store 0s; [more info](https://stackoverflow.com/questions/6716946/why-do-64-bit-systems-have-only-a-48-bit-address-space).
+No one currently needs more than 256 terabytes on one computer so hardware manufacturers just save money on transistors which would always only store 0s.
+[More info.](https://stackoverflow.com/questions/6716946/why-do-64-bit-systems-have-only-a-48-bit-address-space)

 ## pointer usage - example 1